teuben/teunix/docs/astronomy-on-ubuntu.md

 ## SSH

-Copy (or symlink) your $HOME/.ssh tree.
-*  Keep your aliases (e.g. "ssh chara" in the .ssh/config file)
+One way to do rewmote computing is via ssh, one terminal at a time (more persistency via screen/tmux or vnc/x2go)

+      ssh-keygen
+      ssh-copy-id 192.168.1.110

+after which you can

+      ssh 192.168.1.110

+to connect to that remote server.

-Don't forget to edit /etc/ssh/ssh_config : (or in your own ~/.ssh/config)
+Don't forget to edit /etc/ssh/ssh_config  (or in your own ~/.ssh/config).
+Here is an example to make your ssh commands a little more compact to use:

       # ssh -X or -Y not needed
       ForwardX11 yes